tonyamf/tonyamf/README.md

 I am an aspiring computer scientist with a strong interest in AI and a long-term goal of pursuing a involvement in the field.
 I hold a Bachelor's degree in Computer Science from the University of Algarve and a Master's degree in Data Science and Computational Intelligence from Coventry University.
 I have 8 months of experience as a full-stack web developer, working on an IoT web software.

-My Skills

-My Projects

-Get in Touch
+Some of my Skills:

 •
-Programming Languages: Python, C#, Java, JavaScript, HTML, CSS, SQL
+Programming Languages: Python, C#, Java, JavaScript, HTML, CSS, SQL, R, PHP

 •
 Web Development: Full-stack development, IoT web software